fibini/fibini/README.md

 - 🔭 I’m currently working on A LeaderBoard Project
 -
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript, Html, CSS and React
 -
 - 👯 I’m looking to collaborate on ...
 -